-Exclusion is a very serious matter.
-Only a school’s head teacher (or a person with delegated authority to act on behalf of the head teacher, if the head teacher is not on the school site) can exclude a pupil.
+Exclusion is a serious matter.
+Only a school’s headteacher (or a person with the authority to act on behalf of the headteacher) can exclude a pupil.

-A head teacher may decide to exclude a pupil only when he/she is sure that:
+A headteacher may exclude a pupil only when he/she is sure that:

-- The pupil has broken the school’s discipline policy; and
+- The pupil has broken the school’s discipline policy

 - If the pupil remaining in school would seriously harm the education or welfare of the pupil or others in the school.

 These letters are to be sent to parents when a child has been excluded.
-You will note that the modified paragraphs have been highlighted and these reflect the current information from the Department for Education.
+You will note that the modified paragraphs are highlighted to reflect current information from the Department for Education.

-From head teacher notifying a parent of a fixed period exclusion of 5 school days or fewer in one term, and where a public examination is not missed.
+From head teacher to notify a parent of a fixed period exclusion of five school days or fewer in one term, and where a public examination is not missed.

-From head teacher notifying parent(s) of a pupil of that pupil’s fixed period exclusion of more than 5 school days (up to and including 15 school days) in a term.
+From head teacher to notify the parent(s) of a pupil’s fixed period exclusion of more than five school days (up to and including 15 school days) in a term.